Cadets chosen to highlight the colors at the Duke game

 The Virginia Tech Corps of Cadets and the Virginia Tech football team continue their proud partnership to highlight the colors during the pre-game ceremony at every football game.

-Written by Sabrina Bachert, of Basking Ridge, New Jersey, a senior majoring in international studies in the College of Liberal Arts and Human Sciences.
+--Written by Lauren Zuchowski, a senior majoring in political science in the College of Liberal Arts and Human Sciences.